Categories

 The Hable One is a Bluetooth controller for phones.
 It has a simple eight key layout that allows users to easily navigate their phone and type in braille.
 This allows the phone to be left in a bag or pocket, while operating the phone.
 It also provides a convenient way to enter text that can be difficult with dictation or using the onscreen keyboard.
 The Hable One can be purchased from the Hable One Website.

-Buy the Hable One from Hable One
+Buy the Hable One from Amazon (Affiliate Link)

 Apple TV 4K – ~£169